cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v3/stream.rst

 Different formats support different types of schemas.
 Schemas are used to determine the table schema used for running ad-hoc SQL-like queries on the Stream.
 See :ref:`stream-exploration` for more information about formats and schemas.
-The notification threshold defines increment of data that a Stream has to receive before publishing a notification.
+The notification threshold defines the increment of data that a Stream has to receive before publishing a notification.

 Stream properties can be changed with an HTTP PUT method to the URL::